So You Don't Know Korff Yet?: Synopsis

 Unwittingly, the celebrated crime novelist Niels Korff has included details in his latest book that closely match the activities of a notorious pair of American criminals.
 They plan to assassinate him in Amsterdam, while also stealing a valuable Rubens painting.
-Yet all there schemes to kill him go wrong and he is ultimately able to turn the tables on them.
+Yet all their schemes to kill him go wrong and he is ultimately able to turn the tables on them.